 We have multiple teams of employees available to continue listening, engaging and working with our neighbors in northeast Colorado.
 These efforts currently include:

-- Fund the cleanup and upgrade of the neighborhood park
+- Funding the cleanup and upgrade of the Oak Meadows neighborhood park.

-- Engaging with the Colorado Oil and Gas Association (COGA) and other trade organizations to share best practices
+- Engaging with the Colorado Oil & Gas Association and other trade organizations to share best practices.

 You can reach our Colorado response line at 866.248.9577 or email@example.com, or you may contact us using the form below.